Tuition Adjustment Advisory Council (TAAC) 2.103

 Purpose

-In the event that emergency medical or family reasons prevent a student from obtaining a tuition refund adjustment according to the college’s refund schedule, the Tuition Adjustment Advisory Council (TAAC) reviews appeals for financial adjustments in a timely, fair and reasonable manner.
+In the event that a medical or family emergency prevents a student from obtaining a tuition adjustment according to the college’s refund schedule, the TAAC reviews appeals for financial adjustments in a timely, fair, and reasonable manner.
+The goal is for the student to be able to continue their education at the College.
+Appeals will be accepted for the current term only.

-To qualify, the student or designee must submit a completed TAAC Form - PDF along with the proper documentation as stated on the referral form to the Student Accounts Office, B151.
-Appeals will be accepted for current term only.
-Appeals without documentation will not be considered.
-Only one appeal will be considered during a student’s entire academic career at Elgin Community College.
-The decision of the TAAC committee is final.
+To qualify, the student or designee must submit a completed TAAC Form - PDF along with the required documentation to the Student Accounts Office.
+All documentation must be in English or translated into English.
+Only one appeal may be approved during a student’s entire academic career at Elgin Community College.
+The decision of the TAAC is final.

 Guidelines for a tuition refund adjustment are as follows: